Phrasing/discord-music-bot/README.md

 -   `/skip`: Skips the current song and plays the next one in the queue.
 -   `/pause`: Pauses or resumes the current song.
 -   `/ask <prompt>`: Ask a question to the Gemini AI.
+-   `/dj <genre>`: Let the AI DJ play a set for you based on a genre.

 You can also use the buttons on the "Now Playing" message to control the music.